MR

 Child-related benefits through Ontario Works include:

-Money for Newborns
+1. Money for Newborns

 You may be eligible to receive financial assistance towards purchasing baby gear and clothing for a new child.
-The benefit includes up to $260 for buying a new crib and up to$100 for clothing and bedding.
+The benefit includes up to $260 for buying a new crib and up to $100 for clothing and bedding.

-You can apply through a caseworker starting from four months before delivery or up to one year after the child’s birth.
+You can apply through a caseworker starting four months before delivery or up to one year after the child’s birth.

-Child Care Start-Up Benefit
+2. Child Care Start-Up Benefit

-Transition Child Benefit
+3. Transition Child Benefit

 When a family on Ontario Works does not receive the Ontario Child Benefit yet but has a child under 18, they may qualify for the Transition Child Benefit.
 It can help with the costs of caring for children.